FirdousNath/flutter-forge/README.md

 - [Simplify your Flutter models with Freezed](https://medium.com/@firunath/simplify-your-flutter-models-with-freezed-6daac690e0f3) _Dart is awesome, but admit it — defining a “model” can sometimes be a pain._

+---

+## **Feedback & Community**

+- Have questions or feedback?
+Feel free to reach out through comments on each article, or email me at [firunath@gmail.com](mailto:firunath@gmail.com).

+## **Contributing**

+If you find something that could be improved, feel free to submit a pull request or open an issue on this repository.
+Suggestions for new topics or improvements to existing ones are always welcome!

+Happy Coding, and let's get started on your journey from **Novice to Pro** in Flutter!